Research Quest Fund

 The unit-level review committees forward recommendations to the Research Fund Review Committee (RFRC) within 6 weeks of the application deadline.
 Applications forwarded to the RFRC must be scored (using the criteria and weights noted above), and, if there is more than one application forwarded from a unit, the applications should be ranked based on an assessment of recommended funding priority.
 The school/college process for reviewing will also be presented to the RFRC for review.

-The Research Fund Review Committee: The Research Fund Review Committee will consist of the members of the Research Development Advisory Council.
+The Research Fund Review Committee: The Research Fund Review Committee will consist of the members of the Research Development Advisory Council (ReDAC).
 The RFRC makes recommendations for funding to the vice president for research and innovation.

 Only applications with assured matching funds from the unit(s) will be considered for funding by the RFRC.
 Applications will be ranked to allow for final decisions based on funding available.
-In its ranking, the RFRC will consider such factors as distribution of awards across units and the alignment with VCU Quest for Distinction.
+In its ranking, the RFRC will consider such factors as distribution of awards across units and the alignment with VCU Quest 2025 and strategic research priorities plan.
 If it is a multi-investigator project reviewed by more than one unit, rankings from all units will be presented to the RFRC.

 Within four weeks of receipt of unit recommendations, the RFRC will make their final recommendations for funding to the vice president for research and innovation who will communicate the recommendations to the president.